My Golden Visa immigration services logo

 3. Rights inside the country.
 Golden Visa holders can access essential services like education and healthcare in the issuing country.
 However, they do not have rights to vote or run for public office.

-Golden Passport holders enjoy full rights, including the ability to vote, run for office, and access consular protection abroad.
+citizenship-by-investment applicants enjoy full rights, including the ability to vote, run for office, and access consular protection abroad.
 They also have lifelong rights to healthcare and education, similar to any other citizen.

 4. Freedom of movement.
 With the Golden Visa, freedom of movement is typically limited to the issuing region.
 For example, a Golden Visa in a European country allows travel within the Schengen Area but not to other visa-free destinations worldwide.